Srivaths-P/Dockerless-Online-Judge/server_data/contests/Contest3/chronos/index.md

 Print "YES" if the string is a palindrome, otherwise print "NO".

+You may output the answer in any case (upper or lower).
+For example, the strings "yEs", "yes", "Yes", and "YES" will be recognized as positive answers.

 ### Constraints

 *   $1 \leq |S| \leq 10^5$, where $|S|$ is the length of the string $S$.